The Perfect 7-Day Ireland Roadtrip Itinerary: Hidden Gems

 Read more on planning your stop at Clonmacnoise Monastery

-We only had a day in Dublin, so had to do a lot in a little time.
+We only had a day in Dublin on this particular trip, so had to do a lot in a little time.
 We still didn’t feel rushed though…a lot of our time was less about specific things to do and more about just wandering the streets and soaking in the craic (fun, energy, liveliness) that this city exudes.

 We made sure to start our day early with scones at Queen of Tarts, then head over to Temple Bar and walk around to get a sense of the vibe.

 You can definitely do TONS in Dublin in a day, but I loved it so much I wish I’d had another day or two.
-I’ve been plotting my return ever since!
+I got to return in 2019 and developed the more detailed guide to a weekend in Dublin!
+But if you only have a week to visit, you definitely need to make sure that Dublin gets a day in your 7-day Ireland itinerary.

 Tips for driving in Ireland